marimo-team/marimo/docs/guides/testing/pytest.md

 !!! tip "Naming cells"

-    Name a cell by giving its function a name in the file format, or using the cell action menu in the notebook editor.
+    Name a cell by giving its function a name in the notebook file, or using the cell action menu in the notebook editor.

 !!! note "Use marimo notebooks just like normal pytest tests"